 A quote that really resonates with me is: “When you know better, You do better.”

 I swore I would never raise my kids that way, and I’m sad to say that there were times when I was verbally abusive to my children (same as above).
-I am very fortunate that my journey led to a wonderful woman name Barbara Collorroso author of “Kids are worth it” who helped me tremendously with child rearing and I will be forever grateful for her sage advise.
+I am very fortunate that my journey led to a wonderful woman name Barbara Coloroso author of “Kids Are Worth It” who helped me tremendously with child rearing and I will be forever grateful for her sage advise.
 My children and I have discussed this several times and we’ve dealt with issues that have arisen from that.

 Our children were raised that what I cooked for dinner was what they ate.
 I did not prepare two meals ever.
 Once a month, sometimes more, we had a “you pick” night.
 They got to pick whatever they wanted to eat that night.
 It was fun and we looked forward to it.

-Our children helping make dinners at a very young age, and I believe that helped a lot with the way they thought about food.
+Our children started helping prepare dinners at a very young age, and I believe that helped a lot with the way they thought about food.
 Today, both our grown sons are fabulous cooks and will eat anything.
 The way we handled the food issue is partly responsible for this.

-I can hear some of you now gasping…….my children were not starved to death…..were they hungry when breakfast came around?
-You bet they were, and usually the reason they didn’t eat their meals or part of their meal was because they had snacked to much prior to the meal.
+I can hear some of you now gasping..my children were not starved to death.
+Were they hungry when breakfast came around?
+You bet they were, and usually, the reason they didn’t eat their meals or part of their meal was because they had snacked too much prior to the meal.
 And that usually meant that they snuck an extra cookie or two or helped themselves to something else.
 No, my kids were not perfect and yes they snuck food when they were told not to……and thank God for that…….they also learned that there was a consequence for the behaviour, so it wasn’t repeated very often.
 It was very rare actually.

 Do you remember the phase going around, “if their kids didn’t eat their dinner, they ate it for breakfast”…..are you kidding me?
 Unless it’s cold pizza of course…..’giggle’